diegoguidotti/dbmng2/README.md

 	$ composer update

-Edit the file Router.php (vendor/respect/rest/library/Respect/Rest/Router.php) replacing the function sortRoutesByComplexity with the following one:
+Edit the file Router.php (vendor/respect/rest/library/Respect/Rest/Router.php) replacing the function sortRoutesByComplexity with the following one to allow a correct sort using PHP 7:

 ```php
     protected function sortRoutesByComplexity()